hylandtechoutreach/hackathon/Activities/StudentDesc.md

 [Click here for workshop materials.](PixelArtWorkshop/StudentDesc.md)

-## Workshop: Unlocking the Command Line 🚀🧪
+## Workshop: Unlocking the Power of the Command Line 🚀🧪
 _Saturday 1/7, 2:00PM-2:30PM ET_

 If you want to hack like a pro, you'll need to get comfortable with command line interfaces.
 This session introduces the command line terminal, and presents an [interactive game](https://www.mprat.org/Terminus/) where you can practice the commands!